Diversity definitely adds value

 The manifesto was the result of over a year and a half of discussions and two major meetings.
 It wasn’t easy; it took a long time to craft something that simply calls for dialogue.
 It’s not a solution; it’s an invitation to the scientific community to talk about the things we see that can be improved.

-You mentioned that this manifesto benefits all genders, could you elaborate on that?
+You mentioned that this manifesto benefits people of all genders.Could you please elaborate on that?

 Yes, many men don’t feel represented by the current model of a scientific career either.
 The high competitiveness can be alienating for them as well.
 The manifesto isn’t just for women; it’s about creating space for everyone to discuss the existing system and its flaws.

-As a physicist, how would an initiative like W4Q have helped you when you started your career?
+If you were a physicist starting out in your career, how would an initiative like W4Q have helped you?

-Do you think young women in science today are aware of the gender issues in their field?
+Do you think that young women workng in science today are aware of the gender issues in their field?

 That’s a tricky one.
-Some are aware, but many don’t see it—at least not until later in their careers.
+Some are aware of it, but many don’t see it, at least not until later in their careers.
 When I was younger, I didn’t think gender inequality was an issue either.
-When I speak with these young women, they often say they’re leaving science because it’s too demanding, not necessarily because they recognize the subtle gender disparities.
-Those differences are often invisible at first.
+When I speak to young women, they often say they’re leaving science because it’s too demanding; they don't necessarily recognise the subtle gender disparities.
+These differences are often invisible at first.

 Are you happy with your job?